NucleusPowered/site-v1/docs/modules/kit.md

 ## Per-Kit Permissions

-It is possible to set per-kit permissions.
-To do so:

-* In Nucleus' configuration file (`main.conf`), set the configuration option `kits.separate-permissions` to `true`.
-* Reload the configuration file if the server is running (`/nucleus reload`)
+Nucleus operates on per kit permissions.
 The permission to use a kit is then `nucleus.kits.[name]`, where `name` is the kit's name.
 This is in addition to the main permission to use a kit, `nucleus.kit.base`.
+If you wish to grant permissions for all kits, grant
+`nucleus.kits`.